Wollac/jupyterhub-docker/README.md

 ### SCIP

 The jupyter-notebook requires a local copy of the [SCIP Optimization Suite](http://scip.zib.de).
-Follow the installation instructions [here](jupyter-notebook/README.md) before building.
+Follow the installation instructions [here](jupyter-notebook/README.md) to copy the SCIP Optimization Suite files into the `jupyter-nodebook` folder.

 ### Docker